 Transport to Valbona Valley

-In the opposite direction, i.e. from Fierzë to Koman, the passenger boat departs at 6:00.
-The car ferry then departs at 13:00.
-In both cases, minibuses from Koman to Tirana and Shkodër will be waiting for you right at the dock.
-The ferry Alpin departs from Fierzë at 9:00.
+In the other direction (from Fierzë to Koman) the passenger boat departs at 6:00 am and the car ferry at 1:00 pm.
+In both cases, minibuses to Tirana and Shkodër will be waiting at the Koman port.

-The fastest way from Tirana to Valbona Valley is via Kukës, Kosovo (Prizren, Gjakovë) and back to Albania through the border crossing Qafa e Morinës.
-A bus also runs at least five times a day along this route (4-5 hours).
-Between Gjakovë and Bajram Curri, minibuses operate frequently.
+The fastest way from Tirana to Valbonë is via the highway to Kukës, Gjakovë in Kosovo and the Qafa e Morinës border crossing.
+A bus runs five times a day along this route (1000 lek, takes more than 4 hours).
+Minibuses also run regularly between Gjakovë and Bajram Curri.

-If you don’t want to go through Kosovo, there is also the option of turning off at Kukës onto a narrow, winding and not frequently used road through the town of Krumë.
-It’s about 100 kilometres from Kukës to Bajram Curri, and although it’s shorter than the Kosovo route, it takes longer.
+If you don’t want to go through Kosovo from Kukës, you can take a narrow, winding road via the town of Krumë.
+It is about 100 kilometres from Kukës to Bajram Curri, and although it is shorter than the Kosovo route, it takes about half an hour longer.

-At least once a day, minibuses run from Bajram Curri to Valbonë (at 14:30, returning from Valbonë at 07:00).
-Other minibuses usually wait in Fierzë for the passengers from the morning ferry.
-The final stop in the Valbona Valley is at the Fusha e Gjesë hotel where the asphalt ends as well.
+At least once a day minibuses run from Bajram Curri to Valbonë (at 2:30 pm, returning from Valbonë at 07:00 am the next day).
+Other minibuses usually wait in Fierzë for the morning ferry on the Koman Lake.
+The final stop in the Valbona Valley is at the mountain hotel Fusha e Gjesë, where the asphalt ends.

 Sights in the Valbona Valley

-The Dragobi Cave (Shpella e Dragobisë) on the south side of the valley has a symbolic meaning especially for Albanians, as it represents the place of Bajram Curri’s death.
-The former commander of the Albanian army after World War I hid here in 1925 from the loyalists of the later Albanian King Zog I. He was tracked down and rather than fall into captivity, he committed suicide.
+The Dragobi Cave (Shpella e Dragobisë) on the southern side of the valley has symbolic significance especially for Albanians, as it represents the place of Bajram Curri’s death.
+The former commander of the Albanian army after World War I hid here in 1925 from the followers of the later Albanian King Zog I. He was tracked down, however, and committed suicide rather than fall into captivity.

-Rragam (or Rrogam) is the last village in the Valbona Valley and can only be reached on foot or by off-road vehicle.
-From Fushë e Gjesë hotel it is about three kilometres along a road that runs through the dry riverbed of the Valbona most of the year.
-The locals here have converted several traditional stone houses into guesthouses.
-The location makes is an ideal starting point for hikes into the surrounding mountains.
-The magnificent Valbonës Waterfall (Ujëvara e Valbonës) is located just outside the village.
+Rragam (sometimes also refered as Rrogam) is the last village in the Valbona Valley and can only be reached on foot or by off-road vehicle.
+From Fusha e Gjesë, where asphalt ends, it is a over 3 km along a road that runs through the dry riverbed of the Valbona River most of the year.
+Locals here have converted several traditional stone houses into guesthouses, while the location makes them ideal starting point for hikes into the surrounding mountains.
+A short distance outside the village you will find the stunning Valbona Waterfall (Ujëvara e Valbonës or Ujëvara e Rragamit).

-Three kilometres downstream from the village of Valbonë, in the middle of a forest, among large boulders, there is a small lake called Xhema (Liqeni i Xhemës), characterised by its unusual green-blue colour.
+About three kilometres downstream from the village of Valbonë, the small Xhema Lake (Liqeni i Xhemës) is located in the middle of the forest among large boulders.
+It is characterised by its unusual green-blue colour.
 On the way, you will pass a beautiful old mill, which can be reached by a narrow footbridge over the river.
+A few dozen metres upstream, there is a nice place to take a bath in the river.

 Hiking in the Valbona Valley